JaveriaAnsari/JaveriaAnsari/README.md

 </details>

-**JaveriaAnsari/JaveriaAnsari** I LOVE 🫀 You ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**theatifwaheed/theatifwaheed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
+I LOVE JAVERIA KALSOOM.
+She's beautiful.
-You're beautiful.
-I always wanted to let you know about this.
+I always wanted to let her know about this  but I cant.
+I always wanted to get closer to her but situation doesn't help me.
+She is beautiful and sexy girl.
+I always wanted to kiss her as she is very beautiful.
+She is supportive and Lovely.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...